refinedev/refine/documentation/docs/api-reference/core/providers/accessControl-provider.md

 :::tip
 You can also access the resource object directly.

-In the example below, the `can` function recieves the `resource`([ResourceItemProps][iresourceitem]) object you pass to the `<Refine/>` component, which allows you to use Attribute Based Access Control (ABAC), which allows you to grant permissions based on the value of a field in the resource object.
+In the example below, the `can` function receives the `resource`([ResourceItemProps][iresourceitem]) object you pass to the `<Refine/>` component, which allows you to use Attribute Based Access Control (ABAC), which allows you to grant permissions based on the value of a field in the resource object.

 ```tsx
 export const accessControlProvider = {